Making program assessment practices meaningful.

 The list is organized around the components of the new program learning outcomes rubric, providing insights and best practices from our colleagues at other institutions of higher education through external links that will be reviewed annually.
 Those new to Assessment at the University of Arizona are encouraged to consult our Assessment Manual.

-If you need assistance finding additional information, what to report an error in the list, or add a resource, please email a member of the assessment team: Elaine Marchello at EVM@arizona.edu, or Laurie Sheldon at lsheldon@arizona.edu.
+If you need assistance finding additional information, want to report an error in the list, or add a resource, please email a member of the assessment team: Elaine Marchello at EVM@arizona.edu, or Laurie Sheldon at lsheldon@arizona.edu.

 University of Northern Colorado: Program Mission Statement: An In-depth Look